tagazok/my-workshops/static-web-apps/tutorial.md

 In a terminal, type `npm install` and hit enter.
 This will download the dependencies for you in the `node_modules` folder of your Azure Functions App.

 While you are in VSCode, let's install the `Azure Database` extension.
 This will allow you to explore your database and make queries from VSCode without having to go in the portal.
-In the extension menu of VSCode, search for `Azure Database` or go the <a href="https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb" target="_blank">here</a> and click on `Install`.
+In the extension menu of VSCode, search for `Azure Database` or <a href="https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb" target="_blank">here</a> and click on `Install`.

 ### Create your database